Eknathreddy09/tap-operators-workshop/workshop/content/exercises/01-sample-content.md

 tanzu package installed list -A
 ```

-###### If all the packages are installed successfully, not its time to deploy an application on TAP.
-Provide the gitrepo that you have cloned in the beginning.
+###### If all the packages are installed successfully, now its time to deploy an application on TAP.
+Provide the gitrepo that you have forked in the beginning.

 ```copy-and-edit